✓ Updated May 2026

 RER C Train

-This is the most common and direct public transport option from central Paris to Versailles.
-The RER C line takes you to the 'Versailles Château Rive Gauche' station, which is a short walk from the palace entrance.
+This is the most common and straightforward way to reach Versailles from central Paris.
+The RER C line has a dedicated station, 'Versailles Château Rive Gauche,' which is a short walk from the palace entrance.

-For the adventurous and fit, cycling from Paris to Versailles is a rewarding experience.
-It's a journey of about 20-25 km (12-15 miles) through parks and along the Seine.
+For the adventurous and fit, cycling from Paris to Versailles is an option, though it's a significant distance (around 20-25 km).

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.